 How do you settle children?

-Parents are welcome to stay with their child in the Nursery for a little while of the first session, but again, this can sometimes cause more distress when mummy or daddy leave!
-We therefore try to encourage a positive goodbye and handover so that your child can see that you are happy to leave them.
-Your child will have a keyperson who will be responsible for their development and learning journey, and they will encourage positive relationships to be formed as early as possible.
+We offer an individually tailored settling-in process which builds up a child’s stay usually over a course of one to two weeks before they are due to start.
+We find that children settle much quicker without a parent present, whilst this can be a worry for parents, we find it more beneficial for the child.
+We encourage a positive goodbye and handover so that your child can see that you are happy to leave them.
+Your child will have a Key Person who will be responsible for their development and learning journey, and they will encourage positive relationships to be formed as early as possible.

 What are your ratios?

-Cedar Class has a maximum capacity of 12 children per day.
-Sycamore Class has a maximum capacity of 24 children per day.
-Hazel Class (Pre-School) has a maximum capacity of 44 children per day.
+Cedar Class has a ratio of 1 adult to every 3 children with a maximum of 13 children per session..
+Sycamore Class has a ratio of 1 adult to every 4 children with a maximum capacity of 24 children per day.
+Hazel Class (Pre-School) has a ratio of 1 adult to every 8 children with a maximum capacity of 44 children per day.
 In Pre-School, the children are always split into smaller groups for specialist subjects, and small focus groups when direct teaching is occurring.

 How do you communicate to parents?
 How will I know how my child is doing?